scott-griffiths/bitstring/trunk/README.txt

 Documentation
 -------------
-The manual for the bitstring module is available as a PDF.
+The manual for the bitstring module is available as HTML and as a PDF.
 It contains a walk-through of all the features and a complete reference section.
 It can be dowloaded or viewed on the project's homepage.

 Simple Examples
 ---------------